 There’s been a church in Upper Slaughter since the 12th century, and St Peter’s Church which you can see today was mainly built in that period.
-It was extensively restored in 1877 but kept a lot of the original medieval stonework, with carvings on the tower arch, a 14th-century Easter Sepulchre niche and brass plaques for the Slaughter family who owned the village manor house.
+It was extensively restored in 1877 but kept a lot of the original medieval stonework, and you can see some of original carvings on the tower arch.

 Just outside Upper Slaughter, Eyford House was voted the nation’s favourite house by County Life magazine in 2011.
 The current house was built in the 19th century but architect Guy Dawber took inspiration from the 17th century.
 And legend has it John Milton was inspired to write Paradise Lost in its grounds.
 It’s a private home now but hosts occasional garden open days.

 It’s an easy one-mile walk to neighbouring Lower Slaughter, crossing a footbridge on the edge of the village and running across fields and along the River Eye before emerging near the Old Mill.
 The walk takes around 25 minutes, or you can extend the walk to Bourton-on-the-Water.

 It’s another 1.5 miles/35 minutes from Lower Slaughter to Bourton-on-the-Water.
 Or you can connect them all on the Bourton-on-the-Water to the Slaughters circular walk.
 This 5.4-mile route runs along sections of the Windrush Way and Warden’s Way long-distance walks, follows stretches of the River Windrush and River Eye, and takes you through peaceful countryside.